 This course provides an introduction to the basic concepts of DC and AC electric circuits.
 Voltage, current, resistance, energy, and power relationships are introduced.
-Circuit analysis of basic series and parallel circuits is covered, followed by the discussion of RC and RL circuits.
-Towards the end of the semester, we discuss Magnetism and operations of transformers.
+Circuit analysis of basic series and parallel circuits is covered.
 Instruments and techniques of electrical measurement for both DC and AC circuits are also discussed.

-Laboratory section will supplement the course Electric Circuits & Systems.
+This lab course will supplement the course Electric Circuits & Systems.
 Students will apply the concepts learned in the classroom and gain practical hands-on experience making electrical measurements using a variety of test instruments.